nasa-gibs/onearth/src/modules/mod_oems/README.md

 `DefaultMapfile`: Filename of the default mapfile to use relative to `MapfileDir`.

+`DisableOemsTime`: Disable `mod_oems` time snapping.
+Must be set to `On` for use with reprojected WMS endpoints, and omitted or set to `Off` otherwise.

 See [Apache Configuration](../../../doc/config_apache.md) for more details on configuration.

 ## Contact